 How do we make musical sounds?
 To make a sound, we need something that vibrates.
-If we want to make musical notes you usually need the vibration to have an almost constant frequency: that means stable pitch.
+If we want to make musical notes, you usually need the vibration to have a nearly constant frequency: that means stable pitch.
 We also want a frequency that can be easily controlled by the player.
 In electronic instruments this is done with electric circuits or with clocks and memories.
-In non-electronic instruments, the stable, controlled vibration is produced by a standing wave.
+In non-electronic instruments, the stable, controlled vibration is usually produced by a standing wave.
 Here we discuss the way strings work.
-This also a useful introduction for studying wind instruments, because vibrating strings are easier to visualise than the vibration of the air in wind instruments.
-Both are less complicated than the vibrations of the bars and skins of the percussion family.
-For the physics of standing waves, there is a multimedia tutorial.
+This is also a useful introduction for studying wind instruments, because vibrating strings are easier to visualise than the vibration of the air in wind instruments.
+Geometrically, both are less complicated than the vibrations of the bars and skins of the percussion family.
+For the basic physics of standing waves, see our multimedia tutorial.

 The strings in the violin, piano and so on are stretched